illegal workers

 Immigration, Asylum and Nationality Act 2006

 The Act states employers may be liable for a civil penalty if they employ someone who does not have the right to undertake the work in question.
-Employers can avoid liability (and obtain a ‘statutory excuse’) by carrying out prescribed document checks on people before employing them to ensure they are lawfully allowed to work.
+Employers can avoid liability (and obtain a ‘statutory excuse’) by carrying out prescribed checks on people before employing them to ensure they are lawfully allowed to work.
 These checks should be repeated in respect of those who have time-limited permission to work in the UK.

 The Government’s full guide for employers on preventing illegal working in the UK can be found here.